 Here are some things you’ll want to include in your charity tournament contract:

 - Date and tee time: Be flexible here.
 Courses may offer discounts for off-season or mid-week golf dates.

 - Description of tournament services: Are golf balls, golf carts, scorecards, gratuities and service fees, etc. included?

-- Number of golfers and guarantees: When is attendee list due?
-Are there penalties if if estimated number of golfers is reduced?
+- The number of golfers and guarantees: When is the attendee list due?
+Are there penalties if the estimated number of golfers is reduced?

 - Total costs: Costs per golfer, costs for food, beverages, and any additional services.

 - Due dates for deposit and final payment.